Picture of Leonkoro Quartet

 The event is part of the series String Quartets in the Diamond.

-String Quartets in the Diamond is supported by the Aage and Johanne Louis-Hansen Fond.
+String Quartets in the Diamond are supported by the Aage and Johanne Louis-Hansen Foundation.